Git-on-my-level/robocode-bench/SPEC.md

 6. **Logging**

-   * For every failure (build, dry-run, match), logs MUST be preserved and linked to the model, attempt, and match identifiers.
+   * For every failure (build, dry-run, match), logs MUST be preserved and linked to the model, variant, and match identifiers.

 ---